Let’s get real.

 Can you refreeze hot dogs that were thawed in the refrigerator?Hot dogs can be thawed in the refrigerator and refrozen once.
 So before refreezing, divide the hot dogs into single-use amounts.

 Where do I insert the meat thermometer to check for the temperature?Insert an oven-safe meat thermometer deep into thickest part, taking care not to touch any bones or fat.

-Once the package is opened, how long can you keep sliced cold meat and still eat it?As long as the meat has been refrigerated right away and wrapped well to keep it from drying out, it can be stored up to 7 days.
+Once the package is opened, how long can I keep my product and still eat it?As long as the meat has been refrigerated right away and wrapped well to keep it from drying out, it can be stored up to the days specified below:

 Hormones and antibiotics

 Where can I get more information about the use of antibiotics in poultry?You can find more info at chicken.ca.

 Does the use of antibiotics in animals present a health risk to humans?According to research studies, the use of approved veterinary antibiotics in animals does not present a major health risk to humans.